abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file and/or directory recursively

-Copy this Bash function and paste, preappend it in ~/.bashrc file
+Copy this Bash function and paste, prepend it in ~/.bashrc file

 Let directories with path /a and /a/b/c contain main.c and also meta.c, a.h and ab.h are on the latter
   $ ls /a/b/c